Salvoxia/immich-folder-album-creator/README.md

   --exclude-rating {-1,0,1,2,3,4,5}
                         Exclude assets carrying the given rating (as imported from XMP/EXIF metadata by Immich) from album creation.
 Primarily intended to skip Darktable-rejected photos (rating -1).
 Excluded assets are never added to any album.
 Use the '--exclude-rating=-1' syntax for negative values.
 May be specified multiple times. (default: None)
+  --remove-rejected
+                        In addition to never adding excluded-rating assets (see --exclude-rating), actively remove assets carrying an excluded rating from the albums managed by this run.
+Assets are only removed from album membership, never deleted from Immich or disk.
+Without this flag, a dry-run is performed that only logs which assets would be removed.
+Requires --exclude-rating to be set. (default: False)
   --set-album-thumbnail {first,last,random,random-all,random-filtered}
                         Set first/last/random image as thumbnail for newly created albums or albums assets have been added to.
 If set to random-filtered, thumbnails are shuffled for all albums whose assets would not be filtered out or ignored by the ignore or path-filter options, even if no assets were added during the run.
 If set to random-all, the thumbnails for ALL albums will be shuffled on every run. (default: None)